ryedin/site/_management/scaling.md

 #### Autoscale

 Your Rack can scale its own instance count based on the needs of the containers it provisions.
-To use this command, set the `Autoscale` parameter:
+Autoscaling is enabled by default.
+To disable it, set the `Autoscale` parameter:

 ```
-$ convox rack params set Autoscale=Yes
+$ convox rack params set Autoscale=No
 ```

 To monitor for autoscaling events, use `convox rack logs` with the `--filter` option.